-To accomplish its mission, Walking Forward provides a variety of cancer-related services to tribal communities:
+To accomplish its mission, Walking Forward provides tribal communities with access to a variety of cancer-related services:

 - Cancer Education: Increase knowledge about the causes of cancer and related health issues through community discussions and workshops to address concerns and misconceptions surrounding diagnosis, treatment and survivorship.

 - Community Navigation: Provide culturally responsive navigation services to guide American Indians through the complexity of cancer care.

 - Cancer Screening: Increase cancer screening rates by providing information about the availability and benefits of cancer screening and assistance in obtaining these services and resources.

 - Earlier Diagnosis: Increase patient survival rates by earlier detection and presentation of cancer (stage migration), earlier treatment, and ultimately a better outcome.

 - Clinical Trials: Increased enrollment in clinical trials and research studies by educating about clinical trial opportunities and encouraging participation.

 In-depth community research provided insights about barriers to cancer care that exist within the demographics of western South Dakota, including: